Articles of Incorporation

 (c) The categories of members, the qualifications and rights of each are set forth in the Bylaws.

 (d) The Board of Directors and Officers shall be elected by the corporation as follows:

 (e) The post office address of the registered office is: 2001 Jefferson Davis Highway, Suite 203, Arlington, Virginia 22202-3694.* The name of the county in which the registered office is located is the County of Arlington.
-The name of the registered agent is Michael K. Kirk who is a resident of Virginia and a member of the Virginia State Bar, whose business address is the same as the registered office of the corporation.
+The name of the initial registered agent is Michael K. Kirk who is a resident of Virginia and a member of the Virginia State Bar, whose business address is the same as the registered office of the corporation.